rdentato/skp/docs/index.md

 ```
   astvisit(ast, node) { ... } visit the ast with a depth-first strategy
+                              node will held the index for the current node
   astonentry { ... }
   astonexit { ... }
   astcase(rule [, rule ... ]) { ... }